Multi-hole restriction orifice

 • Orifices: dimensioned according to the fluid, the pressure drop or the flow to be achieved going through the restriction.

 • Plate thickness: calculated taking into account the pressure drop generated by the plate and the diameter of the pipework in order to avoid a deformation of the plate.
-For more details, see our Frequently Asked Questions.
+NEED MORE DETAILS?

 • Noise: the number of orifices is determined according to the level of noise not to be exceeded.